rguarascia/thinkmac-t470/README.md

 ### SD Card Reader

-> _**Note:** This section is still a work in progress.
+> _**Coming soon:** This section is still a work in progress.
 I don't have a regular need for this so it's definitley the last thing on my list, however I did stumble across a kext patch that may work.
 I'll test this out and update._

 ### Touchpad